-Everyone’s heard the quote “don’t judge a book by it’s cover,” right?
+Everyone’s heard the quote “don’t judge a book by its cover,” right?
 We know that this is a great lesson about not judging someone based on their appearance.
 In the business world though, appearance is everything.
 By appearance, just so it’s clear, we are talking about the company’s logo and brand, which is on the forefront and catches the eye of consumers.
+A company’s brand is more than just a logo – there are many other branding tactics that represent a brand.

 Creating a logo and building a brand is much more than choosing a color scheme and the graphics that represent your business.
 These are also two separate things, which some people confuse because they go hand-in-hand.

-- A logo is the image (text and/or icon) that represents your company, and is just one of the many graphics used to represent the company’s brand.
+- A logo is an image (text and/or icon) that represents your company and is just one of the many graphics used to represent the company’s brand.

 When meeting with a designer, it’s important to keep the following in mind: